ryanfarr01/Footprint/README.md

 1. Open Google Chrome
 2. Go to your Extensions
 3. Click "Load Unpacked"
-4. In the opened file explorer, navigate to Footprint/plugin and open the "plugin 2" folder
+4. In the opened file explorer, navigate to the Footprint folder and open "plugin"
 5. Verify that Footprint now shows up as an extension